cpoms/innkeeper-sidekiq/README.md

 Or install it yourself as:

-    $ gem install apartment-sidekiq
+    $ gem install innkeeper-sidekiq

 ## Usage

 That's it.
 There's nothing to do.
-Each job that is queued will get an additional entry storing `Apartment::Tenant.current` when it is queued.
-Then when the server pops it, it will run job within an `Apartment::Tenant.switch` block.
+Each job that is queued will get an additional entry storing `Innkeeper::Tenant.current` when it is queued.
+Then when the server pops it, it will run job within an `Innkeeper::Tenant.switch` block.

 ## Contributing